migpovrap/dotfiles/README.md

 - `home/`: Chezmoi home directory
 - `pinentry_op.sh`: Script to use 1Password to autofill the gpg key password.
 - `drive_gpg.py`: Python app to facilitate the use of GPG for encrypting sensitive files.
+- `importRaycast.scpt`: Restore Raycast settings from iCloud using Apple script.
+- `exportRaycast.scpt`: Backup Raycast settings to iCloud using Apple script.

 - Config for:
   - Neovim